Pruthvirajsk09/Consumer_Credit_Card_Spend_Analysis/README.md

 # Consumer Credit Card Spend Analysis

+## Database and Tools
+- PostgreSQL
+- pgAdmin 4

 ## Questions Answered
 The following are a few of the questions that are answered in the project (check out analysis.sql file for the rest):